mateuszniechwiej/MS-2-Quiz-game/README.md

 ## Issues
     1.Encoding issue on some questions and answers fetched from Open Trivia API
-  *  Solution not resolved
+  *  resolved
-  *  so far tried to resolve problem : fetch url with base64 encoding and then use atob() to display decoded questions and choices(still some questions display different characters);
+  * solution explanation - by using Base64 encoding ,and then use atob() to decode questions and choices.

-    2.Add event listener to submit username Modal by pressing "Enter"
+ 1. Add event listener to submit username Modal by pressing "Enter"
   *  resolved

     3.Looking to find solution to alert user when category and difficulty not selected